siwa-p/National-parks-Midcourse/README.md

 The time-series plot on the right narrows down on one such event (chosen by user from available events) and attempts a seasonal ARIMA forecast on the visitor data immediately after the incident.
 A p-value of the fit is displayed.

-- To run this app
-You can run the Shiny app from GitHub with the following command in your R console:
+- To run this Shiny app, run the following command in your R console:

 ```r
 shiny::runGitHub("National-parks-Midcourse", "siwa-p")